DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Introduction

-In summary, our contributions, centred around \dochplt{}, are as follows: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=0ex] \item \textbf{Scale and diversity:} \dochplt is the \textbf{largest} publicly available document-level translation resource: 124M document pairs for 50 languages, totaling 4.26B sentences, with extensive medium- and low-resource coverage. \item \textbf{Document-first approach}: Instead of piecing together documents from sentence pairs, we preserve complete documents with original structure and unaligned text, enriched with quality metrics such as alignment density and sentence pair-level scores. \item \textbf{Empirical validation}: Through LLM experiments on both the internal test set and WMT24++, we establish baselines, test various training strategies, and demonstrate gains in DocMT using our data. \end{itemize}
+In summary, our contributions, centred around the \dochplt{} resource, are as follows: \begin{itemize} \item \textbf{Scale and diversity:} \dochplt is the \textbf{largest} publicly available document-level translation resource: 124M document pairs for 50 languages paired with English, totaling 4.26B sentences, with extensive medium- and low-resource coverage. \item \textbf{Document-first approach}: Instead of piecing together documents from aligned sentence pairs, we preserve complete documents with original structure and unaligned text, enriched with quality metrics such as alignment density and sentence pair-level scores. \item \textbf{Empirical validation}: Through LLM experiments on both the internal test set and WMT24++, we establish baselines, test different training strategies, and demonstrate gains in DocMT using our data. \end{itemize}